heena-jvs/Machine-Learning/README.md

 The predicted model has a mean squared error of 88 and the plot shows that prediction looks quite similar to original.

+4) Comparison
+The smoothing method can average for month or a week.
+The plots show a better fir (smaller MSE) for week mainly due to larger number of data points.